Formal Definition and Implementation of Reproducibility Tenets for Computational Workflows: Reproducible Workflows

 \section{Reproducible Workflows}

 Contemporary science is complex; variability in the design and execution of complex data analysis pipelines can be scientifically significant \citep{botvinik-nezer_variability_2020}.
 Most attempts to ensure workflows are reproducible involve analyzing artifact provenance, describing precisely how pieces of data came to exist \citep{celebi_towards_2020}.
 We build on this lineage, but instead of designing provenance capture to describe the entire technical process, we formulate reproducibility tests, singling out parts of workflow executions expected to be kept constant between executions.
-Doing so allows for flexible workflow characterization and does not limit our approach to a specific workflow management system, a critical conceptual requirement for the multi-decade-spanning SKA project and the broader scientific field.
-Exploiting the structured nature of workflows provides constant time provenance comparison, suitably efficient for deployment at extreme data scales.
-Our example workflow investigates common difficulties encountered when reproducing computational workflows.
-A lowpass filter workflow implemented with various methods focuses on a single component and, in the case of \ac{FFT} implementations, utilizes an operation critical to many astronomical workflows.
-Our selected example workflows are indicative of common difficulties encountered when reproducing computational workflows.
+Doing so allows for flexible workflow characterization and does not limit this testing-based approach to a specific workflow management system, a critical conceptual requirement for the multi-decade-spanning SKA project and the broader scientific field.
+Exploiting the structured nature of workflows provides constant time provenance comparison, which is suitably efficient for deployment at extreme data scales.